ramuta/dressquiz-js/README.md

 1. Go to ShopStyle API and get your pid
 2. Create a secret2.js file and add your pid to it: var secret_pid = "your-pid-here"

+You can find this website on GAE: http://fashionquiz.appspot.com/